Mucephie/DORADO/docs/dorado/reader.rst

 --------

-dirscan is used to search and sort the data in a desired directory and return the results to possibly be used in functions like :classmethod:`~dorado.mkceres`.
+dirscan is used to search and sort the data in a desired directory and return the results to possibly be used in functions like mkceres.
 In many cases dirscan will be called internally without the end user ever needing to directly inteface with the function itself.

 mkceres